innodocs/VM/README.md

 could also be useful in a CS introductory lecture on language systems.
 The chapters are as follows:

-* C1: abstract syntax for Straight Line Programs (SLP); compiler/emitter of VM code; and Virtual Machine for SLPs (C++, SML-NJ, Scala)
+* C1: abstract syntax for SLP (Straight Line Programs [APPL1998], pg 7 - 12);
+  compiler/emitter of VM code; and Virtual Machine for SLPs (C++, SML-NJ, Scala)
-* C2: add emitter for assembly language to compiler; add simple assembler (Antlr, Java, Scala)
+* C2: add emitter for assembly language to compiler;
+  add simple assembler (Antlr, Java, Scala)
 * C3: lexers/parsers for SLP (Antlr, ml-lex, ml-yacc)
-* C4: replace SLP w/ GAP (Group, Algorithms and Programming) language, implement 'if' and 'while' statements
+* C4: replace SLP w/ GAP language (Groups, Algorithms, and Programming [GAP2021]), implement 'if' and 'while' statements
 * C5: add 'for' and 'repeat' statements
 * C6: add string type to compiler, add string pool, string constants, string printing to VM/Asm